adelmonte/Simple_Package_Manager/README.md

 ```
 systemctl enable --now spm_updates.timer
 ```
-Without the service, the install command will not sync package databases before install.
+Without the service, the install command does not sync package databases before install, which could cause issues.
 See [Other](#other).

 The systemd timer is defaulted to run every 5 minutes and stores it's value in `/var/cache/spm/update-cache.txt`